jussivirkkala/Blazor/EDF/README.md

 # Code

 There are minimal changes to default Blazor template in Visual Studio 2019.
-You can also use dotnet CLI to compile app.

 ![EDF-1](EDF-1.png)